 Creatine is made in the body but can also be found in red meats and fish.
 The highest concentrations in our bodies are found in tissues with the highest energy demands like muscle and brain.

 Some patients have a deficiency of creatine and it has been suggested that a dietary supplement of creatine may benefit this group.
 Even in those without creatine deficiency, supplementation may have a role in improving muscle strength during activity, although there have not yet been any long term studies undertaken.

-When a person has mitochondrial disease, their mitochondrial respiratory chain is blocked by one or more processes not working correctly.
+When a person has mitochondrial disease, their mitochondrial respiratory chain (which is responsible for making energy in the form of ATP) may not be working correctly.
 This block can lead to a buildup of chemicals in the cells which can be toxic to the body and cause secondary problems.

 Sodium Bicarbonate & Dichloroacetate

 The most common example of toxin build up in mitochondrial disease is pyruvate, which can accumulate outside the mitochondria if there is a problem in the respiratory chain.
 Our body then converts this pyruvate into lactic acid.
 If lactic acid is present at elevated levels for extended periods of time, it can cause direct damage to tissues like the brain and muscle.
 It is therefore beneficial to ensure that patients with mitochondrial disease should try and minimise the buildup of lactic acid.